(Stefan Bartl) Hallo Lara, schön, dass du in unser Büro gekommen bist.

 (Lara Krampf) Hello Stefan.

-We're working with you and Jasmine Sommer on the Focus: Women in footballproject to put the spotlight on women's football.
+We're working with you and Jasmine Sommer on the Focus: Women in Footballproject to put the spotlight on women's football.
 Could you introduce yourself and tell us how you got involved in football?

 (L) Yeah sure, I'm 23 years old, I live in Vienna and I love playing football.
 I've always been very sporty and I discovered football when I was eight since then I've played for ASV 13, Altera Porta, Wiener Sportclub and now I play for Dynama Donau .
 In my day-to-day life, I'm learning the Grinberg--Methode und bin froh, heute hier zu sein.*